 3. Give them responsibilities.

-Give teens responsibility for leading community building and brand awareness efforts.
-Give them responsibility for the project, or part of the project.
+Give teens responsibility for leading community-building and brand awareness efforts.
+Give them responsibility for the project or part of the project.
 They can handle it.
 In doing this, you’re helping them develop their skills around leadership, organizing, and team-building.
-These are core competencies and learning experiences they can take into the next chapter of their lives.
+They can take these core competencies and learning experiences into the next chapter of their lives.

 4. Meet them where they are.